How 2 Minutes of Exercise Can Help You Live Longer

 Incorporating strength training into your weekly routine is also important for a long life, research shows.
 One study published in the journal Preventive Medicine found that older adults who strength-trained at least twice a week had 46 percent lower odds of early death.

 Strength training doesn’t have to mean lifting weights.
 Experts say it can also be working with a resistance band, using your body weight for exercises such as squats and push-ups, or digging with a shovel while gardening.
-Newbies can start with gentle body weight exercises, like sitting on a couch and extending each leg up and down five times, suggests Justus Ortega, director of the biomechanics and fall prevention program at Humboldt State University in Arcata, California.
+Newbies can start with gentle body-weight exercises, like sitting on a couch and extending each leg up and down five times, suggests Justus Ortega, associate dean of the school of applied health at Cal Poly Humboldt in Arcata, California.
 What’s important, he says, is that you tire each muscle to the point that it’s difficult to do another repetition.

 Yes, flexibility and balance really do matter